ashleykinard/ashleykinard.github.io/portfolio.md

 * [Markdown](https://github.com/ashleykinard/samples/blob/origin/cPanel-DynamicDNS)
 * [PDF](https://github.com/ashleykinard/samples/blob/origin/cPanel-DynamicDNS.pdf)

-I revised this document after technical support received several tickets from cPanel users who were unclear what the intented purpose of this interface was.
+I revised this document after technical support received several tickets from cPanel users who were unclear what the intended purpose of this interface was.
 I worked with front and backend developers to better-clarify it and provide users with more clarity.

 ### The balance_linked_node_quotas script documentation